-Black British Soul Food™ (BBSF) is a term coined by Geniveve Odili to legally name, define & categorise
+Black British Soul Food (BBSF) is a term coined and trademarked by the Black community to legally name, define & categorise

-Britain’s first Black culinary category.
+Black Britain’s first culinary category.

 A Cultural and Historical Identity Marker.